Madatt/rapier/README.md

 # Rapier

-An OS for Raspberry Pi Zero (And 2 in the future).
+Basic kernel for Raspberry Pi Zero (And 2 in the future).

 # Features:
 + Basic MMU support